Did you know that practicing meditation once a day can help you enjoy deeper, more restful sleep?

 It’s not easy for everyone to fall asleep within a few seconds of lying on the bed.
 There are plenty of people who suffer from sleep disorders like insomnia and daytime sleepiness.

-A stat from the University of Pennsylvania School of Medicine states that about 25 percent of Americans experience acute insomnia each year.
+A study from the University of Pennsylvania School of Medicine states that about 25 percent of Americans experience acute insomnia each year.
 Without receiving proper treatment, insomnia can lead to chronic health problems.

 The good news is that 75 percent of the individuals who have insomnia can recover without developing persistent poor sleep or chronic insomnia.
 However, this is only possible with proper treatment and care.